1: MAMEEM AND MAUDIE 81 Sea Island Parkway

 2: BLACKSHEEP ON BOUNDARY 1216 Boundary Street

 Blacksheep is a wonderfully personal place to eat a delicious meal, and have a very unique dining experience.
 Only seating fourteen people (for now), every outing seems to become a dinner party among friends by the end of the night.
-In a self described “intentionally small space,” and with the kitchen open and in view of the dining area, every occupant in the building will have a singular experience.
-The interior is eclectic and moody, and creates an ambience that befits the food that Chef Matthew crafts just a few feet away from where you’re seated.
+In a self-described “intentionally small space,” and with the kitchen open and in view of the dining area, every occupant in the building will have a singular experience.
+The interior is eclectic and moody, and creates an ambiance that befits the food that Chef Matthew crafts just a few feet away from where you’re seated.
 Tables must be reserved, so be sure to plan ahead and get a seat, because this is a dinner you won’t want to miss.

 The menu here is a bit different than your average restaurant: it changes every two weeks.
 However, there will almost certainly be something you’ll love, and the dishes seem to take inspiration from cuisine all around the world.
 If you’re seeking some reprieve from the norm, Blacksheep is the place for you.
 With more consistency, the menu also features a collection of beer, wine, and champagne.
 The wine and beer list changes based on menu pairings and season, so look forward to some variety.
-Fortunately, Blacksheep always offers delicious hot coffee, made perfectly via french press.
-For the sweet tooths out there, they also offer a choice of two desserts (or both if you swing that way), usually a bit more complex than your average mega-deluxe quadruple chocolate brownie and double decker cheesecake you’ll find elsewhere.
+Fortunately, Blacksheep always offers delicious hot coffee, made perfectly via the french press.
+For the sweet tooths out there, they also offer a choice of two desserts (or both if you swing that way), usually a bit more complex than your average mega-deluxe quadruple chocolate brownie and double-decker cheesecake you’ll find elsewhere.

-During my visit I was lucky enough to sample the entirety of the current menu.
+During my visit, I was lucky enough to sample the entirety of the current menu.
 I had the most delicious roasted onion soup, with onion jam and crispy potato skins, and it was absolutely to die for.
 Another massive highlight was the house-made kielbasa, which I ate as a crostini with house-made sauerkraut.
 In fact, specifying that something at Blacksheep was house-made is almost redundant, as anything you come across in that restaurant was probably made by Matthew himself.
-Other notable dishes include octopus with smoked ham hock broth, and a wonderful asian cold noodle dish with a soft boiled egg on top.
+Other notable dishes include octopus with smoked ham hock broth and a wonderful Asian cold noodle dish with a soft boiled egg on top.
 Of course, I had a hot mug of coffee with my meal, courtesy of a french press, as stated earlier.
 We finished up our meal with a Cap’n Crunch panna cotta topped with tangy dried berries, and I can appreciate that it tasted of more than just several different forms of sugar.

 At the end of the day, I can strongly recommend Blacksheep to anyone who loves delicious food and great company.
-Nestled right on the edge of downtown Beaufort, everybody in town should have the opportunity to experience this one of a kind dinner spot.
+Nestled right on the edge of downtown Beaufort, everybody in town should have the opportunity to experience this one-of-a-kind dinner spot.
 It is, after all, where the locals eat.

 3: ISLAND FAST FOOD GRILL 520 Sea Island Parkway

 Island Fast Food Grill is an unassuming restaurant with lots to say about the barbeque it serves.
 Be sure to check the weather if you plan to eat there, as the only seating is situated on the outdoor patio next to the building.
-With plenty of available seating, and the smoker used to create the delicious food just feet away, you’ll be able to enjoy your meal while basking in the aromas of the slow cooked, smoked meats that they serve.
-Here, you place your order inside the small foyer of the building, and then sit outside to wait.
+With plenty of available seating, and the smoker used to create the delicious food just feet away, you’ll be able to enjoy your meal while basking in the aromas of the slow-cooked, smoked meats that they serve.
+Here, you place your order inside the small foyer of the building and then sit outside to wait.
 Once it’s ready, the cooks will bring it out of the side door, directly to your table.

-The menu is relatively straight-forward, as far as barbeque goes.
+The menu is relatively straightforward, as far as barbeque goes.
 Focused mainly on meats, you’ve got St. Louis and baby back ribs, smoked half-chickens, pulled pork sandwiches, burgers, and chicken wings.
 They’ve also got some seafood in the form of various fish and shrimp baskets, and po boy sandwiches.
-The sides are classic barbeque pairings, like coleslaw, green beans, french fries, baked beans, and hushpuppies, and come in either small, or family sizes.
+The sides are classic barbeque pairings, like coleslaw, green beans, french fries, baked beans, and hushpuppies, and come in either small or family sizes.
 If seafood and barbeque aren’t your forte, they’ve also got a fried chicken sandwich or jumbo hot dog.
-As for beverages, they’re a dollar each, and located in a handy fridge in the front where you order.
+As for beverages, they’re a dollar each and located in a handy fridge in the front where you order.

-During my visit, I ordered a half-rack of baby back ribs, which were served with both a traditional barbecue sauce, and a mustard barbeque sauce.
+During my visit, I ordered a half-rack of baby back ribs, which were served with both a traditional barbecue sauce and a mustard barbeque sauce.
 The ribs were absolutely delicious, smoky, and fall-off-the-bone tender.
 I had the opportunity to try the pint of pulled pork, which came with enough pork to make four sandwiches at home.
 I had a bite of the half chicken as well, which was absolutely delectable.
 In terms of sides, the hushpuppies are light and crispy, the baked beans are thick, hearty, and sweet, and you can never go wrong with french fries.
 If you like barbeque, you will certainly find something on this menu to enjoy.

 Island Fast Food Grill is a delicious, off-the-wall spot that you can’t skip if you’re in town.
-Easy to miss, but delicious, affordable, and filling, it is a must visit for anyone who loves barbeque and a nice breeze.
+Easy to miss, but delicious, affordable, and filling, it is a must-visit for anyone who loves barbeque and a nice breeze.
 It is, after all, where the locals eat.

 5: EL NUEVO VALLARTA 1742 Ribaut Road